SICKAG/sick_scan/doc/startup_demo.md

 rostopic hz /cloud
 ```

-6. further inspection, if any, by dumping Pointcloud2 data.
+6. Further inspection, if any, by dumping Pointcloud2 data.
 The header is of particular interest here.
 A typical call can therefore look as follows:
 ```
 rostopic echo /cloud|grep frame -B 7 -A 26